tnyaguire/survivor-api/README.md

 docker-compose down
 ```

-If you need to stop and remove all containers, networks, and all images used by any service in <em>
+To stop and remove all containers, networks, and all images used by any service in <em>
 docker-compose.yml</em> file, use the command:

 ```bash